jbcodeforce/aws-studies/docs/data/index.md

 ## Aurora

-Proprietary SQL database, work using postgresql and mysql drivers.
+Proprietary SQL database storage engine, works using postgresql and mysql drivers.
 It is cloud optimized and claims 5x performance improvement over mySQL on RDS, and 3x for postgresql.

 Can grow up to 64 TB.
 Sub 10ms replica lag, up to 15 replicas.

 Failover in Aurora is instantaneous.
 It’s HA (High Availability) native.
 Use 1 master - 5 readers to create 6 copies over 3 AZs.
-3 copies of 6 need for reads.
+3 copies of 6 need for supporting read operations.
 Peer to peer replication.
 Use 100s volumes.
 Autoscaling on the read operation.

  ![6](./images/aws-aurora.png)